4d/4D-Analyzer-VSCode/editor/README.md

 ### Use custom local 4D application

 1. Install a **4D**, **4D Server** or **tool4d** application on your computer.
 For example, here is the free download link for [**tool4d**](https://product-download.4d.com/?branch=All&flag=All&version_number=All&platform=All&type=tool).
+1. Deactivate the "Automatic download and use of tool4d" setting (**4D-Analyzer.server.tool4d.enable**).
 1. Set the path of the application executable to **4D-Analyzer.Server.path**.
 More information on this kind of installation in this [4D Blog post](https://blog.4d.com/a-brand-new-visual-studio-code-extension-at-your-disposal/).